adnzaki/ss-paging/docs/tutorials/prepare-template.md

 </template>
 ```

-Here we inject `paging` from main component `SSPaging` and add a loading indicator when getting data is in progress.
-The template will look like this if we have got the data:
+In this example, we inject `paging` from the main component and add a loading indicator.
+The template will show the data if it's successfully loaded.
-<PagingTable></PagingTable>

 ::: info
-Note that in name header, we add `paging.sortData()` to sort data, while `institution_name` is field name in the database.
+In the name header, we add `paging.sortData()` to sort the data.
+The `'institution_name'` is the field name in the database.
 :::

 ## Row Selection

-Row selection is an important part of pagination.
-It allows users to choose their prefered rows of data to be displayed.
-In this example, we will create options with 10, 25, 50, 100 and 250 rows.
-Let's create a file named `RowSelection.vue` and fill with this code:
+The row selection component allows users to choose how many rows of data to display.
+For this example, we offer options of 10, 25, 50, 100, and 250 rows.
+Create a file named `RowSelection.vue` and add this code:

 ```vue
 <script setup>
 import { inject } from 'vue';

 const paging = inject('paging')
 </script>

 <style scoped>
 select {
   padding: 10px 50px;
 }
 </style>

 <template>
   <select v-model="paging.state.rows" @change="paging.showPerPage()">
     <option value="10">10 rows</option>